The Crofoot: History

 The New Crofoot Block dates not from Victorian downtown Pontiac, but from the expansive automobile-manufacturing Pontiac of the early twentieth century.
 The New Crofoot Block occupies the rear of Lot 59, the original rear yard of the Crofoot Building, which was earlier occupied by a service barn.
 By c.
 1912, this rear yard had become too valuable for such a use, and a new two-story and basement structure was built, filling the lot.
 The building's street level had four 17 ft storefronts facing Pike Street, and the second floor had office space accessible through the original Crofoot Building.
 The Pontiac City Directory referred to these second-floor offices as "The New Crofoot Block".

 The architecture of the new building was a business-like and contemporary, rather than an attempt to emulate its Victorian namesake.
 The new facade emphasized its large window openings on both floors, surrounding them with a dark cider-colored brick frame, trimmed with limestone, and iced on the top with a pressed-metal entablature.

-These three adjacent buildings, despite their different origins, were joined together sometime after World War II.
+These three adjacent buildings, despite their different origins, were joined sometime after World War II.
 Their heights were equalized, their second-floor windows were ruthlessly reset, and their combined street facades were wrapped in a skin of porcelain-metal panels (Photos 6,7), exemplifying another stage in the development of downtown Pontiac.

 The Crofoot Project is a unique contributor to the local Pontiac Commercial Historic District because: 1) it is an assemblage of three distinct adjoining buildings that exemplify three threads in the development of the District; 2) the Crofoot Building is unique in its crossroads location, its size, footprint, and date in the District; 3) the three buildings have survived with their footprints intact; 4) the three buildings have retained their historic and urban layering of street-level retail and second-floor office uses; and 5) all three buildings have retained large portions of their historic exterior integrity.